 The all-connected modern environment brings many significant advantages to companies and startups around the world.
 Hiring independent contractors outside of the US, as well as managing remote workers, has become a trend, if not a norm.
 A US company can expand its independent contractor pool to many countries around the world and start collaborating with freelancers in Argentina, Japan, South Africa, or Spain.
 This possibility of looking for the best workers instead of those nearest to you is genuinely groundbreaking for many industries and companies worldwide.

-However, many companies do not realize the legal implications and risks a cross-border work relationship carries.
+However, many business owners do not realize the legal implications and risks a cross-border work relationship carries.
 Truth be told, this information is often hard to find.
 This guide can help you determine what your company needs to take into account to run a risk-free business.

 Disclaimer: This article is informational only, and does not serve as legal counsel.
 Although we try to keep it up to date, always check for the latest information on the respective institutions' websites.